Lilli Paasikivi

-Lilli Katriina Paasikivi-Ilves (born in 1965 in Imatra, Finland) is the artistic director of the Finnish National Opera since 2013 and a mezzo-soprano.
+Lilli Katriina Paasikivi-Ilves (born in 1965 in Imatra, Finland) is a Finnish mezzo-soprano and cultural manager.
+She served as the Artistic Director of the Finnish National Opera from 2013 to 2023 and is currently the Intendant of the Bregenz Festival in Austria.

+Career

-In her work, Paasikivi has set out to reshape the structures of opera and to find ways to combine technology with opera.
-In 2019, Paasikivi launched Opera Beyond – a project which aims to apply new technological possibilities and tools in opera and ballet.
+Paasikivi has worked to reshape operatic structures and explore the integration of new technologies into opera.
+In 2019, Paasikivi launched Opera Beyond – a project designed to apply emerging technological tools to opera and ballet.